JaretK/compsci201.github.io/nbody/5-faqs.md

 ####When I compile NBody.java, it says "cannot resolve symbol StdDraw."
 Any thoughts?

 Make sure that you import princeton.* and add princeton.jar [to your library build path](http://www.cs.duke.edu/courses/cps004g/fall07/assign/final/shotgun/addlibrary.html).

+####What does A.AAAeBB mean?

+The notation A.AAAeBB (where A and B are numbers 0-9) is scientific notation for A.AAA * 10<sup>BB</sup>.
+This is the numerical format found within your planetary system text files.
+This values can conveniently be parsed in as <code>double</code> values.